kristinemlarson/gnssrefl/README.md

 What should the periodogram plots look like?
 Until we have Jupyter notebooks, I recommend you look at
-[the paper I wrote with Carolyn Roesler](https://link.springer.com/article/10.1007/s10291-018-0744-8) or the [question section of my web app.](https://gnss-reflections.org).
+[the paper I wrote with Carolyn Roesler](https://link.springer.com/article/10.1007/s10291-018-0744-8) or the [question section of my web app.](https://gnss-reflections.org/overview).
 Note that a failed arc is shown as gray in the periodogram plots.
 And once you know what you are doing (have picked the azimuth and elevation angle mask), you won't be looking at plots anymore.

+Quality Control is currently set by requiring a minimum amplitude and a peak to noise ratio.
+Both of these are set in the json and you are free to change them.
+I find a peak to noise of 3.5 is good for snow - but should be a little smaller for water.

 # Bugs/Features I know about